xperseguers/t3ext-restdoc/Documentation/ChangeLog/Index.rst

 ChangeLog
 ---------

 The following is a very high level overview of the changes in this extension.
-For more details, see the ChangeLog file included with the extension or `read it online <http://forge.typo3.org/projects/extension-restdoc/repository/entry/trunk/ChangeLog>`_.
+For more details, `read the online log <https://git.typo3.org/TYPO3CMS/Extensions/restdoc.git/log>`_.

 .. tip::
 	Release notes and possible quick fixes for published versions are available in the project's wiki: http://forge.typo3.org/projects/extension-restdoc/wiki